geopm/geopm/docs/source/geopm.7.rst

 GEOPM Environment Variables
 ---------------------------
 ``GEOPM_NUM_PROC``
   The number of processes to be tracked and profiled by the controller on each compute node.
 The controller will wait until this number of processes request profiling before starting the control loop and subsequent requests for profiling will be ignored by the controller.
-  This environment variable is useful when executing a non-MPI application without :doc:`geopmlaunch(1) <geopmlaunch.1>` and in the case where there is more than one process to be profiled.
-The default value for GEOPM_NUM_PROC is one.
+If not set, the controller will wait until at least one process has registered for profiling before beginning the control loop.
+The default value for GEOPM_NUM_PROC is one except when using the ``geopmlaunch`` CLI.
+The ``geopmlaunch`` tool will infer this parameter based on the values passed to the underlying launch command, so the user does not have to set it explicitly.
 ``GEOPM_PROGRAM_FILTER``
   Required comma separated list of program invocation names of processes which are intended to be profiled and tracked by the